-Usage-based insurance — usually backed by telematics devices — is a young-but-growing type of insurance.
+There's also usage-based insurance — usually backed by telematics devices — which is a young-but-growing type of insurance.
 A device — either plugged into your vehicle or tied to an app in your phone — monitors the way you drive in order to determine your car insurance premium.
 By tracking the way you drive, the insurer can more accurately predict the kind of client you will be and more accurately price your premium.

 The benefit of this kind of program for low mileage drivers is you are somewhat paying for only the car insurance you actually need.
 In a way, it's a "pay as you go" or "pay as you drive" version of car insurance.
 Currently, your insurance is derived from your driving record as well as other rating factors that can predict (but are not exact reflections of) your driving habits — such as credit score, age, homeowner status, etc.

 If you're looking for insurance companies with telematics programs, consider the below insurers.
 Keep in mind these programs are not be available in every state.

 |Progressive Snapshot||Average of $130|